4 Mortgage Myths That Delay First-Time Homebuyers

 For many years, 20% has been considered the magic number for a mortgage down payment—anything less could tack on expensive private mortgage insurance (PMI).

-Fortunately, today there are lenders out there (SoFi included) who offer mortgages with less than 20% down—and without borrower-paid PMI.
+Fortunately, today there are lenders out there (SoFi included) who offer mortgages with less than 20% down.
 That said, it’s important to consider how adjusting your down payment will affect your interest rate.
 But if getting into a home quickly is your priority, a low down payment can facilitate that goal.
 For example, you may be able to buy a bigger home faster if you only put 10% down instead of the typical 20%.

 Myth #2: You Must Be Fully Approved To Submit an Offer (and the Application Process is Too Onerous for Your Busy Schedule)

 In a competitive housing market, sellers typically choose the offer with the highest dollar amount and the fewest financing contingencies.
 This puts a lot of people at a disadvantage because even when they’re pre-approved for the offer amount, financing contingencies make their offer less attractive than all-cash offers.

 This is one of the big reasons that the SoFi mortgage is so unique.
 We fully underwrite our members at the pre-approval stage, so many of our members can choose to submit offers with no financing contingencies and better compete with all-cash offers.